Ghatzi/login-registration-project/README.md

 # login-registration-project

-Login & Registration pages using jwt tokenization and bcryptjs to hash passwords into MondoDB.
+Login & Registration using jwt tokenization and bcrypt to hash passwords into MongoDB.